Deni Jurić

-Deni Jurić (born 3 September 1997) is an Australian professional soccer player who plays as a forward for Polish club Wisła Płock.
-He is the younger brother of Australian international Tomi Jurić.
+Deni Jurić (born 3 September 1997) is an Australian professional soccer player who plays as a forward for Polish club Wisła Płock and the Australia national team.
+He is the younger brother of Australian international Tomi Juric.

 Club career

 Although born in Australia, Deni grew up playing his early career in Croatia, partly due to his Croatian origin, which began with the Sesvete club.
 He later joined the youth team of Hajduk Split for a season as well as playing in Slovenia for Triglav Kranj.
 He later wandered through Croatian clubs in the second division, Solin and Rudeš before moving to top-flight once more, joining for Šibenik where he played alongside another fellow Croatian Australian Doni Grdić.

 Dinamo Zagreb

 In 2021, he was signed by Dinamo Zagreb, making him the first-ever Australian soccer player since Mark Viduka, also another famous Croatian Australian, to play for the club.
 He was also loaned to his former club Šibenik, representing the team in only four matches.